 The arm-grabbing then turned into hand-grabbing in which one person clasped the other person’s hand in an ‘arm-wrestling’ type position, commonly observed in gladiators of the Roman Empire.

-If your palms are facing downward, it means you desire dominance over the person you are shaking your hands with.
+If your palms are facing downward, it means you desire dominance over the person you’re shaking your hands with.
 If your palms face upward toward the sky, it means you have a submissive attitude towards the other person.

 Palm displays are always associated with honesty and submission.
 A person who talks with frequent palm displays is more likely to be perceived as honest and truthful.

-Note that while issuing orders, commands or strong statements, you shouldn’t display palms facing upward because even though it signals honesty, it also signals submissiveness.
+Note that while issuing orders, commands, or firm statements, you shouldn’t display palms facing upward because even though it signals honesty, it also signals submissiveness.

 People who don’t shake hands firmly make others suspicious.

-When they’re forced into it they might give you a ‘dead fish’ handshake to protect their hands and not because they aren’t happy to meet you.
+When they’re forced into it, they might give you a ‘dead fish’ handshake to protect their hands and not because they aren’t happy to meet you.